aerogear/aerogear-ios-cookbook/README.md

 The project requires [CocoaPods](http://cocoapods.org/) for dependency management;

-_BEFORE_ you can run the tests, you need to run the following command:
+_BEFORE_ you can run the application, you need to run the following command:

     pod install

 Now you are almost done!
 You just need to open the ```AeroGear-Crypto-Demo.xcworkspace``` in order to run the app!

+### Note
+Once you run the application for the first time, you will need to set an initial passphrase, which would be used in your subsequent logins.

 Enjoy!